SAP-samples/teched2022-DA260/exercises/ex3/README.md

 ## Objective

-Explore...
+A single source of truth for master data is essential.
+SAP Master Data Governance lets you integrate data from SAP and non-SAP systems or other sources to reach this goal.
+In this chapter, you will learn the basics for working with the consolidation capabilities of SAP Master Data Governance.
+You will start with the import of source data in spreadsheet format and the creation of a consolidation process.
+Then you will examine the results of each process step.
+Furthermore, you will learn how to use the match review to understand the result of matching and how to work with match groups and the result of the best record calculation.

 ## Exercise Description

-- Exercise 3.1: xxx.
+This exercise is split in 7 parts.
+It is required to perform each step after the other.
+Please note that besides the short exercise description there is also a detailed [step-by-step description](../supplements/DA260_Exercises_Solutions.pdf) provided.

-## Exercise 3.1 – Import business partners from spreadsheet file
+### Exercise 3.1 – Import business partners from spreadsheet file

-xxx
+You have some customer data with addresses and phone numbers in a spreadsheet file.
+You can upload this file into the system using the app Manage Imports.

+Important: Download the spreadsheet Marketing_2021.xlsx to use it in this exercise.

-## Exercise 3.2 - Create and start consolidation process
+### Exercise 3.2 - Create and start consolidation process

-xxx
+After importing the data from a spreadsheet file, you start a consolidation process.

-## Exercise 3.3 - Validate imported data
+### Exercise 3.3 - Validate imported data

-xxx
+After an initial check you make some manual changes, before you run the matching step to identify duplicates.

-## Exercise 3.4 - Enhance and standardize addresses
+### Exercise 3.4 - Enhance and standardize addresses

-xxx
+Automatic enrichment and standardization of addresses.

-## Exercise 3.5 - Find duplicates
+### Exercise 3.5 - Find duplicates

-xxx
+After a match review the best record calculation will merge the data of a match group.
+The validation and activation step will bring the loaded data into the system.
+After finalizing the process, you are able to check all actions inside this process using the audit trail functionality.

-## Exercise 3.6 - Merge duplicates with best record calculation
+### Exercise 3.6 - Merge duplicates with best record calculation

-xxx
+After a match review the best record calculation will merge the data of a match group.
+The validation and activation step will bring the loaded data into the system.
+After finalizing the process, you are able to check all actions inside this process using the audit trail functionality.

-## Exercise 3.5 - Finalize consolidation process
+### Exercise 3.7 - Finalize consolidation process

-xxx
+The validation and activation step will bring the loaded data into the system.
+After finalizing the process, you are able to check all actions inside this process using the audit trail functionality.

+## Step-by-Step Description

+Follow [DA260_Exercises_Solutions.pdf](../supplements/DA260_Exercises_Solutions.pdf) to perform this exercise.

 ## Summary